DriveQuantPublic/react-native-drivekit/packages/core/README.md

 - `accountDeletionCompleted`, callback `(status: DeleteAccountStatus)`: This event is triggered when the delete account request has been processed with a `DeleteAccountStatus` state value.
 - `userIdUpdateStatusChanged`, callback `(status: UpdateUserIdStatus, userId: String?) => void`: This event is triggered when the update userId request has been processed with a `UpdateUserIdStatus` state value.

+**Note:** If the DriveKit auto-initialization is enabled, you need to call `addDriveKitListener` in order to get these listeners triggered.
+Otherwise, you have to call the Core `initiliaze` method with the parameter `registerDriveKitListener` as `true`

 ### Device configuration related event

 - `deviceConfigurationChanged`, callback `(event: DeviceConfigurationEvent) => void`: This event is triggered when the user disables the sensors or revokes permissions.
   The list of possible device configuration events is available [on native documentation for Android](https://docs.drivequant.com/get-started-drivekit/android#docs-internal-guid-959f39f9-7fff-5ef1-6859-d0cd591eb82e) and [for iOS](https://docs.drivequant.com/get-started-drivekit/ios#dkdeviceconfigurationevent).

+**Note:** If the DriveKit auto-initialization is enabled, you need to call `addDeviceConfigurationListener` in order to get these listeners triggered.
+Otherwise, you have to call the Core `initiliaze` method with the parameter `registerDeviceConfigurationListener` as `true`

 ## API